jeremander/milieux/README.md

 `milieux env activate my_env`
 ```

 This will source the activation script associated with the `my_env` virtual environment.
+To deactivate the environment, run `deactivate`.

 #### Install packages